DanHefrman/test/Resource-Hub-Mark_II/Content/week-5/Monday/Objectives.md

 -   A series of questions that will store metadata will be asked.
 -   Use `npm install lodash` to install a package.

-    const lodash = require("lodash"); // note we can just set the name of the installed package as the argument for our require function since it was downloaded; use ./name.js if it is a local dependency.
+    const lodash = require(“lodash”); // note we can just set the name of the installed package as the argument for our require function since it was downloaded; use ./name.js if it is a local dependency.

 **6. Given a package version number following the MAJOR.MINOR.PATCH semantic versioning spec that may include tilde (~) and caret (^) ranges, identify the range of versions of the package that will be compatible.**